frazy81/Singulersum/README.md

-# Singulersum - 3D rendering engine
+# Singulersum - 3D graphics rendering engine

-Singulersum is a prototype 3D rendering engine.
-It aims to be able to visualize STL files, freely defined 3D functions as well as other objects (like points, lines, planes, spheres, polygons) in a 3D environment.
+Singulersum is a prototype 3D graphics rendering engine.
+It aims to be able to visualize STL files, freely defined 3D functions and other objects (like points, lines, planes, spheres, polygons) in a 3D environment.
+It's a pure python software pipeline for 3D and 2D graphics to do what normally a GPU would do.

 First some important notes:
  * this software is SLOW!
 It runs on the CPU (not a GPU) and is single threaded!
 Performance was NOT intended.